ritza-co/bryntum-scheduler-django-starter/README.md

   (11, 10, 5);
 ```

-Download the Bryntum Scheduler distribution folder [here](https://customerzone.bryntum.com/)
+Download the Bryntum Scheduler distribution folder [here](https://customerzone.bryntum.com/).

+If you don't have a license for the Bryntum Scheduler, download the trial version [here](https://bryntum.com/download/?product=scheduler).
 Copy the following files and folders from the `/build` folder in the Bryntum Scheduler distribution folder and paste them into the `static/bryntum-scheduler` folder:

 ```
 fonts